ldiex/quartz/content/Academic Notes/Computer Science/Predicate Logic.md

 # Definition
 *First-order logic*—also called *predicate logic*, *quantificational logic*—is a collection of formal systems used in mathematics, philosophy, linguistics, and computer science.

 First-order logic uses **quantified variables** over non-logical objects, and allows the use of sentences that contain variables, so that rather than propositions such as "Socrates is a man", one can have expressions in the form "there exists x such that x is Socrates and x is a man", where "there exists" is a quantifier, while x is a variable.
-This distinguishes it from *propositional logic* (see [[Boolean Logic|Boolean logic]]), which does not use quantifiers or relations; in this sense, propositional logic is the foundation of first-order logic.
+This distinguishes it from [[Propositional Logic|propositional logic]], which does not use quantifiers or relations; in this sense, propositional logic is the foundation of first-order logic.

 # Quantifier
 - $\forall$ for universal quantification